-The Commission's custodial activity primarily consists of collection of Nonfederal receivables, fines, penalties, as well as Freedom of Information Act requests.
+The Commission's custodial activity primarily consists of collection of fines, penalties, as well as Freedom of Information Act requests.
 While these collections are considered custodial, they are neither primary to the mission of the Commission nor material to the overall financial statements.
-The Commission's total custodial collections are \$2,436 and \$1,034 for the years ending September 30, 2019, and 2018, respectively.
+The Commission's total custodial collections are \$92 and \$2,436 for the years ended September 30, 2020, and 2019, respectively.